-To Schedule a Presentation:
+To Schedule a Presentation or Training:

-- Read the descriptions below,
+1. Read the descriptions below.

-- Submit at least 2 weeks prior to the requested date.
-Requests are filled based on the availability of our facilitation team.
+8. Requests are filled based on the availability of the facilitation team.

 Presentation Topics: